 Under the equity method, the investment in the associate is carried in the statement of financial position at cost plus post-acquisition changes in the Group's share of net assets of the associate.
 Goodwill relating to an associate is included in the carrying amount of the investment and is not amortised.
 After application of the equity method, the Group determines whether it is necessary to recognise any additional impairment loss with respect to the Group's net investment in the associate.
-The consolidated statement of comprehensive income reflects the Group's share of the results of operations of the associate.
+The consolidated statement of comprehensive income reflects the Group's share of the results of operations of the associate, and its share of post-acquisition movements in reserves is recognised in reserves.